Honor the Sanctity of Human Life

 “The values and freedoms we cherish as Americans rest on our fundamental commitment to the sanctity of human life.
 The first of the ‘unalienable rights” affirmed by our Declaration of Independence is the right to life itself, a right the Declaration states has been endowed by our Creator on all human beings – whether young or old, weak or strong, healthy or handicapped.”

 Read the full proclamation here.
-Sanctity of Human Life (SOHL) Sunday is nationally recognized on the Sunday in January closest to the original proclamation date of the 22nd, falling next on January 19, 2020.
+Sanctity of Human Life (SOHL) Sunday is nationally recognized on the 3rd Sunday in January, falling next on January 16, 2022.

 Your work to uphold the sanctity of human life has a physical, emotional and spiritual impact on your community and demonstrates that each life has value and is loved by Jesus Christ.
 It is important that we proclaim this truth and come together as the body of Christ to honor the sanctity of each human life.

 Your church can help by recognizing Sanctity of Human Life Sunday.
-Free bulletin inserts and posters are available in English and Spanish for your church or group.
-You may download the materials by clicking the pictures below or CLICK HERE TO ORDER MATERIALS.
+Free digital flyers, bulletin inserts and posters are available in English and Spanish below for your church or group to download.

 There are many ways to uphold the value of human life year-round and throughout your day to day activities:

-- Participate in the AZ for Life Rally on January 18, 2020 with guest speaker Abby Johnson
+- Participate in the AZ for Life Rally in January 2022

 - Learn how to advocate for the unborn child by reading books and articles